RichardoC/kube-audit-rest/README.md

 * add simple metrics
 * test properly rather than use sleeps to manage async things...
 * Correctly configure GOMAXPROCS to reduce unhelpful throttling
+* have workflow to test that docker image can be created once a maintainer adds a label to the PR.
+* Make it clear this only tracks mutations due to limitations of the k8s api.